the-reefshark/tp/docs/UserGuide.md

 This switches you from the original **Kanban view** to the **List view**!

-<div markdown="span" class="alert alert-success">:bulb: Tip: If you execute this command starting in <b>List view</b> it will run in exactly the same way just in reverse!
+<div markdown="span" class="alert alert-success">:bulb: Tip: If you execute this command in <b>List view</b> it will run in exactly the same way just in reverse!
 </div>

 ### 5.2 Viewing help : `help`
+(by Rishabh)

-Not sure what to do next?
+Not sure what you can do next?
 Don't worry, just ask for help.

 Format: `help`

-- Gets all commands’ syntax and the link to this User Guide.
+- Gets all commands’ format and the link to this User Guide.

 Example: Stuck?
 Or just forgot what the commands are?
 Don't worry just do this: